Real-Project-2025-2026/deliverables-real-project-smart-shift/docs/README.md

 ---

-### 📌 Private EV Charging Sharing Platform
+## 📌 Project Overview

-SmartShift is a digital platform that enables private individuals to share their existing EV charging infrastructure in a **simple and legally low-risk way**.
+**SmartShift** is a digital platform that enables private individuals to share their existing EV charging infrastructure in a **simple, transparent, and legally low-risk way**.

 The platform activates unused private wallboxes and turns them into **locally available EV charging points**, without requiring hosts to operate a commercial charging business.

 ---

 ## 💡 Concept